ericfoy/modoc/README.md

 - For vertical menus, be sure to set the Menu Style to 'Dropdown Menu' in order to make them look good.
 More work on this is pending.
 - More testing is required to make sure that menus work in every layout implementation, etc.
 ### To-Do
-- Put the color selections into fieldsets in the UI for an easier user experience.
-- Move the type-face and page-width configurations into the Settings UI.
-- Also add a box and button corner radius selection, for more styling options.
+- Add a box and button corner radius selection, for more styling options.
 - Implement color gradients for buttons and block backgrounds.
 - Continue the never-ending process of refining and cleaning up the css.
 - etc.